 Now that you’ve learned the basics of bringing in and manipulating

 spatial data, let’s go through how we can map it.
-We already did some
+We already created

 Because sf is tidy friendly, it is no surprise we